Akai1Shuichi/microservice-ticket-shop/README.md

    This will build and start all containers defined in the `docker-compose.yml` file.
 4. Run the services: Service Registry, API Gateway, User Service, Ticket Service

-## How to Stop
-To stop and remove all containers, run:
+## To stop and remove all containers, run:
 ```bash
 docker-compose down
 ```

+## How to test API in PostMan
+1. Import the PostMan collection from `docs/TicketShop.postman_collection.json` file in a project.
+2. Run the collection.